kadojs/kado/doc/Database.md

 * `password` {string} the password used to authenticate the connection
 * `database` {string} the database desired to select after connecting
 * `driver` {string} the driver to use available choices are: mysql2, mariadb

+Timezone is forced to UTC because that's the only way DATE/DATETIME/TIMESTAMP values can ever work correctly and predictably.
+Uses the connection option `timezone: 'Etc/GMT0'` and one time on-connect query `SET time_zone='+00:00';` per connection.